snap-cloud/SnapSite/README.md

 * Template names in the descriptor file are matched against files under the `/templates` directory.
 * Templates are plain HTML files with a `.tmp` extension that may or may not define a `@content` placeholder.
 * If said placeholder exists, the templates found in the next line of the descriptor file are going to be rendered into it.
+* Parameters in a page descriptor file are defined one per line by following the pattern `@param myparameter=myvalue`.
+Multi-word values should be enclosed by double quotes.
+* Access these parameters in `.tmp` files by prefixing them with a dollar sign and, optionally, enclosing them between curly brackets, as in `$myparameter` or `${myparameter}`.
 * The generated pages are stored in the `www` folder.
 * You should place any other files into `static`, such as Javascript files, images or stylesheets.
 These will be copied over into the resulting `www` folder.